amaillo/workflow-automatizing-and-scraping-scripts/README.md

 ## Cosmo Editor Helper Enhanced

 The spiritual successor to the Prestashop Helper, custom-built to interface with a private Python/Flask-based internal editor webapp.
-It transforms a minimal data-entry tool into a high-performance automation workstation.

 <details>
 <summary><b>Click to see all Features</b></summary>